Guide to including your grade point average on your resume

 Example of GPA on Resume

-As stated above, if your GPA is 3.5 or higher, then you should definitely include it on your resume and in your job application.
-If you’ve been out of school for more than 10 years, you can most likely drop it from your resume, as your work experience is probably far more important than your grades at university.
+If you’ve recently completed an academic program and your GPA was 3.5 or higher, then you should definitely include it on your resume and in your job application.
+If you’ve been out of school for more than five years, you can most likely drop it from your resume, as your work experience is probably far more important than your grades.

 Below is an example of how to include your grade point average:

 Dartmouth College | Hanover, NH

 Bachelor of Arts, Major in Economics

 Cumulative GPA: 3.8/4.0

 Varsity Sport – starter on the varsity sports team all four years; 20+ hours per week

 Many students ask, can you round up GPA or should you round up GPA, on your resume, and the answer (generally) is yes.
 Be careful though to only round up to one decimal place.
 Below is a list of examples of when you can safely round your GPA up — or not.